daniellaomokore/pokemon_api/README.md

 <b>OVERVIEW:</b>

-This project uses the Pokemon API and a seperate API.
+This project uses OOP , the PokemonAPI RESTAPI, HTTP requests and a seperate API where we can post data to.
-It allows the user to get the Name and Weight of their selected pokemon from the Pokemon API and post it to a seperate API.
+It allows the user to get the Name and Weight of their selected pokemon based on the pokemon ID number from the Pokemon API and post it to a seperate API.
 It also allows a user get information from the seperate api and view it.